inkstitch/inkstitch/collections/_docs/en/003-009-contour-fill.md

 Underlay in Countour Fill doesn't follow the contour, but uses the fill angle which can be defined in the [fill underlay params](/docs/stitches/fill-stitch#underlay).

-## Samples Files Including Contour Fill Stitches
+## Sample Files Including Contour Fill Stitches

 {% include tutorials/tutorial_list key="stitch-type" value="Contour Fill" %}